Last Updated on

 There are many ways to get around Brisbane.
 Between the bus, ferry and train, there is at least one option that will take you from point A to point B.

-I’ll explain more about the Brisbane Free Bus, and the ferry system including CityCat and CityHopper.
+I’ll explain more about the Brisbane Free Bus, and the ferry system including CityCat and CityHopper in my post.

 Other forms of transportation including CityCycle and Lime Scooter are fun ways to get around the city.
 For more info, keep reading!